PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research: Integrating the EU Artificial Intelligence Act into PETLP

 \subsection{Reconciling Differential Privacy with Article 10(3) Data-Quality Duties}

-Article 10(3) AI Act requires that training, validation and test datasets be ``relevant, sufficiently representative and, to the best extent possible, free of errors and complete'' in view of the system's intended purpose.\footnote{Official Journal, Reg.\ (EU) 2024/1689, Article 10(3).} At first sight, the calibrated noise that constitutes \emph{differential privacy} appears to inject \emph{errors} into the data, thereby frustrating compliance.
+Article 10(3) AI Act requires that training, validation and test datasets be `relevant, sufficiently representative and, to the best extent possible, free of errors and complete' in view of the system's intended purpose.
+At first sight, the calibrated noise that constitutes \emph{differential privacy} appears to inject \emph{errors} into the data, thereby frustrating compliance.
 A closer reading shows the relationship to be one of \emph{managed trade-off} rather than outright conflict:

-\begin{enumerate} \item \textbf{Risk-based standard:} 'Free of errors' \ldots \emph{to the best extent possible} is a reasonableness clause, not a strict liability rule.
+\begin{enumerate} \item \textbf{Risk-based standard:} `Free of errors' \ldots \emph{to the best extent possible} is a reasonableness clause, not a strict liability rule.
 Recital 67 that underpins Article 10(3) recognises that ensuring representativeness or completeness may require \emph{balancing} competing constraints, including privacy protection.

 \item \textbf{Scope of the duty:} Article 10(3) speaks to the \emph{statistical properties} of the dataset \emph{as a whole}.
-DP noise is, by design, zero-mean and unbiased; it degrades individual-level fidelity whilst preserving aggregate distributions within a quantifiable ``privacy budget''.
-Hence a DP-protected corpus can remain ``sufficiently representative'' if the privacy parameter~$\varepsilon$ is chosen so that downstream model performance meets documented acceptance criteria.
+DP noise is, by design, zero-mean and unbiased; it degrades individual-level fidelity whilst preserving aggregate distributions within a quantifiable privacy budget.
+Hence a DP-protected corpus can remain `sufficiently representative' if the privacy parameter~$\varepsilon$ is chosen so that downstream model performance meets documented acceptance criteria.
 The Act's risk-management system (Article 9) provides the forum for justifying that calibration.

-\item \textbf{Complementarity with GDPR minimisation:} Differential privacy operationalises GDPR \emph{data-minimisation} by guaranteeing that no single record has material influence on the output; the AI Act does not override this principle but obliges providers to \emph{evidence} that the resulting utility remains adequate.
+\item \textbf{Complementarity with GDPR minimisation:} Differential privacy operationalises GDPR \emph{data minimisation} by guaranteeing that no single record has material influence on the output; the AI Act does not override this principle but obliges providers to \emph{evidence} that the resulting utility remains adequate.

 \item \textbf{Documentation and testing:} The provider must (i) log the DP mechanism and chosen~$\varepsilon$ in the Article 11 technical documentation; (ii) demonstrate through validation metrics that the privacy noise does not induce prohibited bias or unacceptable accuracy loss (Article 9); and (iii) record this analysis in the default-DPIA so that supervisory authorities can audit the privacy-utility trade-off. \end{enumerate}